 'Simplifying your life can create extra time in your day,' says life trainer Stephen Yates.
-'Doing everything at once actually makes you less efficient and tasks can take longer,' he says.
+'Doing everything at once actually makes you less efficient and tasks can take longer'.
 Multi-tasking can also overload your brain, leading to stress, forgetfulness and a weak immune system.

 There is no need to live like this - with a bit of re-organisation, you can free up enough time to relax, do the things you really want to do.
 You'll feel less stressed and pressurised which will help boost your mental and physical well being.

 1 Learn to delegate

 Ask family, friends and colleagues to do things for you.
 You may find it hard at first, but you'll not only have more time, you'll also feel less resentful of others leaving everything to you.

 Cut out activities that drain energy and time.
 Ditch regular get-togethers that have become little more than a habit and don't waste energy on people who take without giving anything back.
 "Saying no is the most effective method of gaining time and energy,' says life coach Suzy Greaves.

 3 File your life away

 Instigate a clear desk policy.
 Aim to handle each piece of paper just once: this means dealing with bills, forms and the like immediately then filing them away.
 If you don't already have a simple and effective filing system, set one up as soon as possible.

 4 A place for everything

 Avoid those frustrating searches for misplaced essentials by creating special places for keeping things like glasses and keys, which always seem to disappear just when you need them fast.